Frankly My Dear

 ★★★★★

 WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers offers a compelling take on webgpu, though not without flaws.
-While the treatment of graphics is excellent, I found the sections on Programming less convincing.
-The author makes some bold claims about webgpu that aren't always fully supported.
-That said, the book's strengths in discussing Computers & Technology more than compensate for any weaknesses.
-Readers looking for graphics will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Web Development & Design, if not the definitive work.
+While the treatment of graphics is excellent, I found the sections on shader less convincing.
+The author makes some bold claims about compute that aren't always fully supported.
+That said, the book's strengths in discussing ray-tracing more than compensate for any weaknesses.
+Readers looking for Books will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on webgpu, if not the definitive work.

 ★★★★★